Who will help Puerto Rico?

 Puerto Rico is battling a massive economic and humanitarian crisis in the aftermath of Hurricane Maria.

-Power is still out across most of the island, and it could be months before it comes back online.
-Flights that can deliver supplies to victims are limited.

-And while it's not clear yet how much it will cost to rebuild, one conservative estimate puts total damage at $30 billion -- nearly a third the size of the island's entire economy.
+It's not clear yet how much it will cost to rebuild.
+One conservative estimate puts total damage at $30 billion -- nearly a third the size of the island's entire economy.

-Economists worry that the damage is so bad some people will flee and never come back.
-The recession-ravaged territory has already suffered a worker exodus in the past decade.

-At the same time, the United States needs to help other American citizens to recover from hurricanes Harvey and Irma in Texas and Florida.
-Those storms are estimated to cost $150 billion, and have already prompted billions in federal aid, insurance payouts and private donations.
+Those storms will cost an estimated $150 billion and have already prompted billions in federal aid, insurance payouts and private donations.

 So what does that leave for Puerto Rico?